 10.9 Electronic Commerce

-Contractor shall use commercially reasonable efforts, which shall include , without limitation, Contractor’s development, implementation and maintenance of processes and systems consistent with industry standards, to comply with the requirements of Covered California and applicable laws, rules and regulations relating to Contractor’s participation in electronic commerce activities required under the terms of this Agreement.
+Contractor shall use commercially reasonable efforts, which shall include Contractor’s development, implementation and maintenance of processes and systems consistent with industry standards, to comply with the requirements of Covered California and applicable laws, rules and regulations relating to Contractor’s participation in electronic commerce activities required under the terms of this Agreement.
 Contractor shall comply with service levels and system interface specifications documented by Covered California in appropriate CalHEERS documentation.

 Article 11 – Intellectual Property